Introduction to C# and .NET

 - Programming Fundamentals: Types of programming languages; Structuring programs; Some simple code examples

-- Core C# Syntax: Basic syntax rules; Getting started with C# variables; Going further with C# variables; Getting started with C# operators
+- C# Core Language Features: Basic syntax rules; Getting started with C# variables; Going further with C# variables; Getting started with C# operators

 - Flow of Control Concepts: What is flow control; Making decisions; Making loops; Putting it all together to create algorithms

-- Flow of Control in C#: Writing if and if-else statements; Writing switch statements; Writing for and for-each loops
+- Flow of Control in C#: Writing if and if-else statements; Writing switch statements; Writing loops

-- Writing and Calling Methods: What are methods; Defining and calling methods; Parameters and return values
+- Writing and Calling Functions: What are functions; Defining and calling functions; Parameters and return values

 - Introduction to Object Oriented Concepts: What is OO; Abstraction via classes; Encapsulation; Inheritance; OO design

-- Classes and Objects in C#: Defining a simple class; Namespaces; Fields, constructors, methods, and properties; Creating new objects; Static members; A quick overview of some useful classes in .NET
+- Classes and Objects in C#: Defining a simple class; Namespaces; Fields, constructors, methods, and properties; Creating new objects

 - Inheritance: What is inheritance; Defining subclasses and superclasses in C#; Polymorphism